Vitamin D Can Improve the Work of the Heart Pump

 Researchers observe them see the progress experienced by the participants.
 Observations were carried based on the amount of blood that can be pumped by the heart in each beat.
 The result is known there is an increase in pumping blood from 26-34 percent.
 Interestingly, this increase is equivalent to an increase of blood pumping that is done through other therapies that are more expensive.

 “This is a great result, almost as big as when we use other therapies that are more expensive, an amazing effect,” said Dr. Klaus Witte, a cardiologist, as quoted from the BBC.

 However, it does not mean that heart patients should eat more vitamin D supplements to be healthy.
 The reason, this study still needs further studies in order to obtain results more convincing of the benefits of vitamin D to the work of the heart.
 Moreover, in another study found that vitamin D can bring an increased risk of heartbeat (atrial fibrillation).

 Vitamin D can actually be produced naturally by simply exposing the skin to sunlight in the morning.
 Provitamin D under the skin immediately converted to vitamin D when skin is exposed to sunlight.
 Vitamin D is also vital in helping the absorption of calcium so that the body can be used immediately.

-But quite unfortunate lifestyle of people today prefer to be in the room.
+But a lifestyle of people today prefers to be in the room.
 They work and perform activities in the house or not exposed to sunlight exposure.
 As a result, they are deficient in this vitamin.
 Said dr. Klaus Witte, a cardiologist, lack of sun exposure can make vitamin D deficiencies are found even in the summer.